aadityasivaS/todolist-app/README.md

 4. In the firebase console enable email signin .
 > 👆 Do not enable the passwordless signin in firebase console

+5. make a file called secrets.json and put your pixabay API key ``
+{
+  "pixabayAPIKey": "your pixabay api key"
+}
+``